 Servants fled at the sight of his face, on the long walk through the halls to his own spell tower.
-When its door closed quietly behind them, he laid a hand on it and said the word that released the two ghost dragons from the splendid wyrms of the Starym arms emblazoned on the outer surface of the door.
+When its door closed quietly behind them, he laid a hand on it and said the word that released the two ghost dragons from the splendid wyrms of the Starym arms embla-zoned on the outer surface of the door.

 They prowled up and down the last little stretch of corridor all night, ready to keep even those of House Starym out, but no one came to try to win a way past them.
-Which was just as well, for ghost dragons are always hungry.
+Which was just as well, for ghost dragons are al-ways hungry.

-the Srinshee where she stood on air beside the throne.
+The Pool of Remembrance shone white again, and the Coronal, looking weary, raised his hand to the Srinshee where she stood on air beside the throne.
 "None of them understand," he said quietly.
 He touched the gleaming blade that hung at his side.
 "For twenty years and more the foolish younglings of the great houses struggled to seize the throne.
 But even had they triumphed, the victor would have gained no more than the opportunity to submit to the blade-right ritual."
 He looked at Elmara, now Elminster again, standing with Nacacia and the Lady Herald.
-"Many may try that ritual, but only one will be chosen, surviving tests of talent, head, and heart."
+"Many may try that ritual, but only one will be chosen, sur-viving tests of talent, head, and heart."
 He sighed.
 "They are so young, so foolish."
-Mythanthar stood listening, a little smile on his face, and said nothing.
+Mythanthar stood lis-tening, a little smile on his face, and said nothing.
 His eyes were on the elves busily cleaning the Chamber of the Court of blood and bodies.